✓ Updated May 2026

 Bellagio's Lakeside Promenade at Dusk

-natureStroll along Bellagio's picturesque promenade as the sun dips below the mountains, casting a warm glow on the colorful buildings and the shimmering lake.
-Enjoy an aperitivo at a waterfront cafe, watching the ferries glide by and soaking in the romantic atmosphere.
+natureWander along Bellagio's picturesque promenade as the sun dips below the mountains, casting a warm glow on the pastel-colored buildings and the shimmering lake.
+Enjoy an aperitivo at a waterfront cafe, savoring the tranquil atmosphere and the gentle lapping of waves against the shore.

 Best time: Apr-Oct